-With his positive expertise and enthusiasm JP is really good in convincing others about the benefits and joy of cycling.
-In 2010 he co-founded the successful Bike Anjo Network in Sao Paulo , which has now more then 1200 volunteers.
-In the coming two years he will focus on making cycling more attractive and on building a good relationship between the new Mayor of Sao Paulo and the cycling population.
-In 2018 he will shift his focus towards partnerships with business to create bike-to-work campaigns.
+I am a cycling enthusiast, constantly convincing those around me about the benefits and joy of cycling.
+In 2010 I co-founded the successful Bike Anjo Network in Sao Paulo , which has more than 1200 volunteers.
+In the coming two years I will focus on making cycling more attractive and on building a good relationship between the new Mayor of Sao Paulo and the cycling population.
+In 2018 I will shift my focus towards partnerships with businesses, to create bike-to-work campaigns.

 The political scenario in Brazil comes with a lot of conservative and ideological beliefs, which affect cycling policies that were implemented in São Paulo in the last years.
 The size of the problems of a city as São Paulo also demands big solutions as to exponentiate cycling.

-What can the other countries learn from your country?
+What can the other cities learn from your city?